-There is also a high risk that wind farm prospectors, who may not have fully considered such scenarios and/or may not be invested in the long-term benefits of community engagement, could undertake activities that result in long-term resentment within local and wider communities where these projects are proposed.
+There is also a high risk that wind farm prospectors, who may not have fully considered such scenarios and/or may not be invested in the long-term benefits of community engagement, conduct themselves in a manner that result in long-term resentment within local and wider communities where the project is proposed.
 While these actions may lead to difficulties in relation to the success of the specific project, they also have the potential impact of creating difficulties for other wind farm developers who may be undertaking development of neighbouring projects in the region.
 Ultimately, these scenarios have brought and still have the potential to bring the wind farm industry into disrepute.